jfrost1610/capstone-services/README.md

 Microservice which provides provision to place order for a customer, update the order, get order details by ID, or cancel the order.

-## config-server

-Spring cloud config server based microservice which provides provision to fetch configuration stored in github for all other microservices.

-## restaurant-config

-Configuration properties needed by Restaurant services, if switched to config server later.

 **For more information on each of these components, please refer to README.md files of these component folders.**